example42/psick/docs/tp.md

     bin/tp_install.sh <app_name>

 Or if you prefer to run it via Fabric:

     fab tp.install:<app_name>

-Prequesities for the magic to happen:
+Prerequesities for the magic to happen:

   - Puppet 4 or later must be installed locally.
 To do it from the control repo:

         bin/puppet_install.sh [redhatX|debian|ubuntu] # WIP on automatic OS detection

   - This control-repo is provisioned locally (that is it has run r10k to fetch tp and tinydata modules from upstream source).
 You can do it with: